Menu

 Instructions

 Prepare the leaves: Remove the stems and any tough veins from the taro leaves.
 Rinse them thoroughly under running water and shake dry.
-Note: Taro leaves must be cooked properly to remove toxins; they are not to be eaten raw.
+Note: Taro and its leaves must be cooked properly to remove toxins due to the presence of calcium oxalate in the plant cells which can be minimised by cooking (boiling, steaming, roasting).
+In other words, don’t eat raw taro!

 Mix the filling: In a medium bowl, combine the coconut cream, coconut milk, onion and diced chilli if using, lemon juice, and salt.